tomjohnneill/sar/government_service/README.md

 python graphs.py > data.json
 ```

 graphIt_transposed_final.py is a tweaked version - slightly different calibration (so the points are a bit different), transposes the output and sends to csv instead of json.
 (This is basically designed to store the data offline rather than integrate it into an online app.)
+Also - this version is in Python 3 instead of Python 2.

 ***